Syria's World Cup Qualifying Dreams Could Become Reality

 As its cities lay in ruins and millions of its citizens continue to suffer the horrors of a vicious civil war, Syria has its eyes on a bright and unexpected goal this week: a long-sought World Cup spot.

-An underdog Syrian squad, ranked 75th in the world, has seen off regional heavyweights like South Korea and Iran and beaten the likes of China, Singapore, Qatar, and Uzbekistan to clinch a runners-up place and a chance to qualify for the first time for the 2018 FIFA World Cup in Russia.
+An underdog Syrian squad, ranked 75th in the world, has claimed credible draws with regional heavyweights like South Korea and Iran and beaten the likes of China, Qatar, and Uzbekistan to clinch a runners-up place and a chance to qualify for the first time for the 2018 FIFA World Cup in Russia.
 They just have a few games standing in their way.

 "The important thing is that the team is determined to try and qualify for the World Cup,” Syria striker Omar Khribin told The Associated Press. ”We have played against some very strong teams so far ...
 We competed well against them and proved that we are also a strong team.”